-COMPANY PROFILE
+COMPANY PROFILE 1

-Who we are

 Corporate structure and entities 1

 Business operations 1

-Supply chains and suppliers
+Supply chains and suppliers 1

 IDENTIFYING HUMAN RIGHTS RISKS 2

-Risks in our operations

-Risks in our supply chain 2
+Risk assessment 2

-ADDRESSING HUMAN RIGHTS RISKS
+ADDRESSING HUMAN RIGHTS RISKS 3

-Governance and oversight
+Governance and oversight 3

-Management approach
+Management approach 4

-Our commitments and due diligence processes

-Policies 4
+OUR COMMITMENTS AND DUE DILIGENCE PROCESSES 4

-Reporting mechanisms 5
+POLICIES 5

-Employee training programs

-Remediation measures taken
+REPORTING MECHANISMS 6

+EMPLOYEE TRAINING PROGRAMS 7

+REMEDIATION MEASURES TAKEN 7

-Assessment of effectiveness
+Assessment of effectiveness 7

-Approval
+APPROVAL 8

-APPENDIX A - CAE INC. AND SUBSIDIARIES
+APPENDIX A - CAF INC. AND SUBSIDIARIES.
+9

-This statement is made on behalf of CAE Inc. and its subsidiaries identified in Appendix A, (collectively, "CAE") for the fiscal year ending March 31, 2024 (FY24).
+This statement is made on behalf of CAE Inc. and its subsidiaries identified in Appendix A, (collectively, "CAE") for the fiscal year ending March 31, 2025 (FY25).
 In light of CAE's global footprint, this statement is prepared pursuant to Canada's Fighting Against Forced Labour and Child Labour in Supply Chains Act and the United Kingdom's Modern Slavery Act 2015.